 100% safe, reversible and non-destructive

 The total size of the namespace is equivalent to the sum of all volumes sizes and the available free space is equivalent to the sum of all available free spaces.
-There is no restrictions as to how much content can be stored or moved to a given folder.
+There are no restrictions as to how much content can be stored or moved to a given folder.
 On the surface the pool just looks like a single large drive into which you would have copied the content of all the volumes it actually contains.

 Scales to multiple petabytes

 Any file system can be at risk of some form of corruption.
 Since Tiger Pool does not create or maintain metadata, but rather combines multiple volumes together, it is never at risk of losing anything.
 If any of the pool members get corrupted (hardware malfunction, power failure, etc.), only the data of that member will disappear from the pool until it can be restored.
 Meanwhile, the rest of the pool remains functional.

 Transparent live migration of files between pool members

 Files stored in the pool are stored on a pool member.
 Tiger Pool makes it easy to transparently migrate data from one pool member to another.

 Supports standard NTFS file systems with Active Directory

 Decommissioning an aging array is as simple as bringing a new array into the pool, and initiating a migration between the two pool members.
-Both operations are totally risk free and can be performed between pool members of completely different characteristics.
+Both operations are totally risk-free and can be performed between pool members of completely different characteristics.

-Supports SMB/NFS shares for easy deployments
+Supports SMB shares for easy deployments

 Relies on simple data distribution policies

 When reading from a pool, all physical volumes it contains are solicited so content can be presented to the users as a unified volume.
 When writing to the pool, a simple policy dictates on which pool member the new data is to be written.

 Accessing the pool is just as fast as accessing the underlying file systems.
-As such, the most demanding operations, such as color grading of image file sequences can take place on the pool.
+As such, the most demanding operations, such as color grading of image file sequences, can take place on the pool.